thosgood/maths-dictionary/README.md

 This dictionary is only as good as its entries, and for this there are many people to thank.
 Below is a list (in chronological order) of people who have contributed towards this project.

-> TJF, Elena Badillo Goicoechea, Pedro Tamaroff, Enric Cosme Llópez, Dilan Demirtaş, Thibaut Benjamin, Fatimah Ahmadi, Övge, Samuel Lelièvre, Besnik Nuro, Natasha Crepeau, Caio Oliveira, Nowras Ali, Maciek Ogrodnik, Matteo Capucci, Jone Uria Albizuri, Ralph Sarkis, Clément Spaier, Jordan Emme, Phil Pützstück, Lucas Viana, Louis Loiseau, Daniele Palombi, Bartosz Milewski.
+> TJF, Elena Badillo Goicoechea, Pedro Tamaroff, Enric Cosme Llópez, Dilan Demirtaş, Thibaut Benjamin, Fatimah Ahmadi, Övge, Samuel Lelièvre, Besnik Nuro, Natasha Crepeau, Caio Oliveira, Nowras Ali, Maciek Ogrodnik, Matteo Capucci, Jone Uria Albizuri, Ralph Sarkis, Clément Spaier, Jordan Emme, Phil Pützstück, Lucas Viana, Louis Loiseau, Daniele Palombi, Bartosz Milewski, Dariush Moshiri.

 ## Todo

 - **show gender**
 - **add an initial column with `refs` data (automatically href'd etc)**
     + **this should also show up in the `labs.thosgood.com` submission tool**
+- make language header row sticky at top
 - support for multiple atoms
     + e.g. regional variations, or just synonyms
 - a way to inherit adjectives from another entry!